How to uplift non-maximal gauged supergravities: Kaluza-Klein calculus

 where $c$ is the scalar contribution, read from the generalised metric $\mathcal{M}_{MN}(x,\,Y^M)$.
 For the precise expressions in the type IIB context, see \cite{Inverso:2016eet}.
 The vector contributions $A^M c_M$ are given, before any non-linear field redefinitions, by reading the appropriate components of the sections $A^M K_{M\,(p-1)}$.
 In order to preserve gauge invariance, we must then add contributions from the 2-forms as well as a series of corrections non-linear in the lower-dimensional supergravity fields, represented here by ``$\cdots$".

 \paragraph{The 2-forms} The non-linear field redefinitions for the higher-dimensional 2-forms do not depend on $D$.
 The resulting type IIB 2-forms are

-There are 3-form contributions coming from the section and the generalised metric.
+There are 3 types of contributions coming from the sections and the generalised metric.
 The first one $b^\alpha$ is the scalar contribution obtained from the generalised metric.
-The second one $b_M^\alpha$ is read from the 1-form piece of the section $b^\alpha = \epsilon^{\alpha\beta}K_{M\,(1)\,_\beta}$.
+The second one $b_M^\alpha$ is read from the 1-form piece of the section $b^\alpha = K_{M\,(1)}{}^\alpha$.
 Finally, its primitive, $b_P$, is uniquely fixed by requiring its equivariance.

 The corresponding fluxes can be read in a very compact manner as

 \paragraph{The 4-form} The 4-form is more subtle.
 Indeed, the gauge invariant object in type IIB supergravity is not $F_{(5)} = dC_{(4)}$ but $\tilde{F}_{(5)} = dC_{(4)} + \frac{1}{2} \epsilon_{\alpha\beta}\mathbb{B}^\alpha d \mathbb{B}^\beta$.
 This implies that building a 4-form such that $dC_{(4)}$ is gauge invariant does not imply that $\tilde{F}_{(5)}$ is.
 In particular, it receives contributions of the form $\frac{1}{2} \epsilon_{\alpha\beta} A^M b_M^\alpha db^\beta$ which must be compensated.
 For the case at hand, the field redefinitions are